-• Investments at fair value through other comprehensive income
+Investments at fair value through other comprehensive income

-Investments in Vopak Horizon Fujairah Limited and Asia Petroleum Limited ("investees") amounting to KD 27.19 million and classified, as investments at fair value through other comprehensive income are fair valued using the discounted cash flow technique.
+Investments in Vopak Horizon Fujairah Limited and Asia Petroleum Limited ("investees") amounting to KD 31.82 million and classified, as investments at fair value through other comprehensive income are fair valued using the discounted cash flow technique.
 The valuation is carried out by the Parent Company's internal valuer ("Valuer").
 Due to the unquoted nature of this investment, the assessment of fair value is subjective and requires several significant judgements and estimates by management in particular to discount rates, capitalization rate, growth rates and the estimation of future cash flows projections.
+Accordingly, this was an area of focus for our audit.